La Ventana, Baja California Sur, Mexico

 La Ventana is a naturally geoengineered wind machine!
 Being located right next to the hot desert with the cooler Sea of Cortez stretching over 1000km to the north we are perfectly situated for great thermal winds.
 The Cacachilas Mountains and Isla Cerralvo create a venturi effect that funnels the wind into the bay.
 As the waters cool into the winter the thermal effect is amplified further as well as the semi-regular “Norte” frontal systems that bring big wind with even bigger waves.
 These days are not for the faint of heart but they offer a great experience for the advanced rider.

 We operate from May until September at Nitinat Lake on Vancouver Island up in British Columbia, Canada.

-What to Bring:
+What to the beach:

-For lessons: Wetsuit and booties/water shoes, water bottle, picnic lunch, sunscreen, hat.
-We supply the rest of the kiteboarding gear.
-Which includes: kites, bar & lines, board, life jacket, helmet.
+For lessons: Wetsuit(we provide one if you dont have your own), water bottle, picnic lunch, sunscreen, hat.
+We supply the rest of the kiteboarding/winging/foiling gear.
+This includes kites, bar & lines, board, life jacket, helmet, and harness.

 How to read the weather: